Science for a healthy, just, and more sustainable world

 Climate change is caused by humans, it’s happening now and it’s harming our health—especially for our kids, elderly, and vulnerable communities.

-Climate change can be seen as too big and too difficult to fix, but we already have solutions available—we are just not implementing them at the pace needed to address its causes and impacts.
+We already have solutions available—we are just not implementing them at the pace needed to address its causes and impacts.

 By making climate change personal, highlighting solutions, and emphasizing the important role we all play in driving change, Harvard Chan C-CHANGE puts health outcomes at the center of climate actions.